jordanroskelley/jordanroskelley.github.io/posts/2014-08-01_Android_Keystore.md

 ```

 Now, you'll notice that the SHA1 line in there is the same as the SHA1 from the previous section when we printed what was in the keystore.
 Yay!

 ---

-### Creating a signed app

-Ok, we've got all this key junk out of the way, lets do this!

-In Android Studio, click Build -> Generate Signed APK

-* Pick the project to compile
-* Select the keystore and enter the passwords and aliases
-* Pick an output folder, and Build Type (probably Release)
-* Once that completes, you should now have an apk file called AppName-release.apk wherever you set the output to

----

-### Developer account

-You will also need to [create a developer account on the Play Store][link1].
-This is what you will use to distribute your apps.

-The process to submit a signed app to the Play Store is fairly self-explanitory once you get there, so I'm not gonna waste your time here.
-Just remember to come up with good descriptions and take good screenshots.

----